ceri-num/lct-data-science/00-Basics/00-03-advanced.md

 ---
 <!-- --------------------------------------------------------------- -->

-## Test-driven Development - Several Tools
+## Test-Driven Development - Several Tools

 One of the simplest: **pytest**